rxjs-ninja/rxjs-ninja/README.md

 ![The RXJS Ninja Logo](https://raw.githubusercontent.com/rxjs-ninja/rxjs-ninja/master/assets/logo.png)

-RxJS Ninja is a set of libraries that provide operators for [RxJS](https://rxjs-dev.firebaseapp.com/).
+RxJS Ninja is a set of libraries that provide operators for [RxJS](https://rxjs.dev).

-The libraries included are below, but you can also find full [API Documentation](https://rxjs.ninja) is available with examples.

 This library is open source on [Github](https://github.com/tanepiper/rxjs-ninja) and available to install as an `npm` modules.